-- i. views expressed or suggestions made by a party or other participant with respect to a possible settlement of the dispute; - ii. admissions made by a party or other participant in the course of the mediation proceedings; - iii. proposals made or views expressed by the mediator; or - iv. the fact that a party had or had not indicated willingness to accept a proposal for settlement made by the mediator.
+- (i) views expressed or suggestions made by a party or other participant with respect to a possible settlement of the dispute; - (ii) admissions made by a party or other participant in the course of the mediation proceedings; - (iii) proposals made or views expressed by the mediator; or - (iv) the fact that a party had or had not indicated willingness to accept a proposal for settlement made by the mediator.

 M-12.
-No Stenographic Record
+No Transcription Record

-There shall be no stenographic record of the mediation process.
+There shall be no transcription of the mediation process.